matplotlib/matplotlib/doc/mpl_toolkits/axes_grid/users/axisartist.rst

    .. plot:: mpl_toolkits/axes_grid/figures/axis_direction_demo_step01.py

-   The direction, text angle, and alignments of the ticks, ticklabels and axis-label is determined width respect to the reference direction
+   The direction, text angle, and alignments of the ticks, ticklabels and axis-label is determined with respect to the reference direction

  2. *ticklabel_direction* is either the right-hand side (+) of the reference direction or the left-hand side (-).